 - Scratching posts

 There are hundreds of fun pieces of cat furniture you can pick up out there.
-Check out this cat tree for example:
+Check out this big scratching post for example:

 Lounging & Living